 - My child has another health condition.
 How can we best manage them together?

-- How often does my child need to be monitored for diabetes complications?
+- How often does my child need to be monitored for diabetes care?
 What specialists do we need to see?

 What to expect from your doctor